Silicon Beach Bomo Orientation Guide | Introduction To The Bay Area Conurbation | Return to Home Page

 Nevertheless, there are plans for a 'transformation' of the neighbourhood as a 'Creative Business Quarter'.
 The plan has been branded C:SIDE which is unexplained, perhaps because it is such a dire pun (like seaside but with a C instead, presumably as it is walking distance from there to the sea, or at least the Eastcliff clifftop; the C is presumbably for Creative).
 The college and uni presence here would normally be a development asset, but none of the uni outbuildings are facilities for IT/computing students, and the College abandoned its high-end computing courses a decade ago to save money.
 The transformation plan nonetheless aims to promote the digital creative sector there, with the College relocating, freeing up almost the entire SE corner of the roundabout for development.
 The CSide plan is to transform the busy roundabout into 'Lansdowne Circus' as "the heart of the creative business quarter ... an exciting public square with landmark public art, seating, stunning lighting and space for festivals, outdoor performances and exhibitions."
 (The small print notes the vehicular traffic will still buzz through on 3 sides, with one route closed off to vehicles.)
 Construction is scheduled to begin in 2018 at the earliest.

 The Project Delivery consultation document highlights many of the issues discussed here, which is a start; though it is definitely a long-term project (the last such plan here stalled after it was revealed it would take 7 years to get going).
+We've discussed some of the related issues in blog posts, cf here.

 Rural broadband is such a scandal (thanks, BT) it's safe to say the conurbation has faster broadband